jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 This change can best be understood as splitting our NixOS configuration in two: the _bootstrap_ configuration, and the _live_ configuration.

 - The bootstrap configuration is the smallest possible configuration that gives us a NixOS installation with SSH access.
-This should never change after provisioning.
+The server instance depends on this, so it should ideally never change after provisioning.
 - The live configuration is what contains our actual application.
-This is the part that we want to be able to freely change whenever we want.
+This is the part that we want to be able to change however often and whenever and we want.

-We unify all of this with a pseudo-resource, called the _deployment_ in the above graph, that represents a configuration running on a server.
+We unify the server instance and the live configuration running on it with a pseudo-resource, called the _deployment_ in the above graph.
 With this setup, any changes to the application only invalidate the right-hand side of the dependency graph.
 Along the way, we'll also make it so we won't need to copy multiple gigabytes to our server every time we make a small change.